 - Neighborhood Association How-To's: A booklet compiled from several sources with advice on forming and keeping neighborhood associations active.

 - Community Art: The combination of grassroots participation and the use of images that speak to local culture and history make Community Art a powerful statement of community identity, pride, and ownership.
 Proposals for Community Art are considered on a case-by-case basis.
 Local examples include building murals and painted streets.
-Inspirations from across the Web include:
+Inspirations from across the Web include: permit is required to paint a street.

 Often members of homeowner associations want to be included in the list of Neighborhood Associations, but that list only includes associations for which membership is voluntary and open to the public - including both owners and renters.
 For Homeowners Associations, membership is required as part of the purchase of a home and limited to property owners exclusively.